 Note: Debug messages are written to the logs only if debug logging is enabled on the flow.
 For information about how to enable debug logging, see Debugging your flows in IBM App Connect on IBM Cloud.

 Custom Specify a custom value (such as a JSONata mapping) that should resolve to Info, Error, or Debug.
 If left as Custom, the log level defaults to Info.

-- Message detail: Specify the message text that should appear in the log entry.
+- Message detail: Specify the message text that should be displayed in the Message column for that log entry.

 In our example, we’ve defined a log level of Info, together with a custom message to indicate the new incident is being processed.

 - Log level: Specify one of the following values:

 - If you want to define your own fields to include in the log entry, add these custom fields as data properties with defined values:

 - To define a data property, click Add property under Custom message fields to display the property editor.
 Then enter a property name and select its data type.

 - Use Add property to define additional data properties.

 In the following example, we’ve defined two data properties that will contain a priority and a transaction ID for the incident.